 Emerging Markets Equity Index Sub-Fund Fund

-In February 2023, SSGA voted against the election of Ma Lishan as Director of Sunac China Holdings Ltd. SSGA voted against the nominee due to lack of gender diversity on the board.
+In June 2024, SSGA voted against the election of a number of Directors of BIM Birlesik Magazalar AS and approving their renumeration.
+SSGA voted against the nominee due to lack of gender diversity on the board.